sotatek-dev/mina-snap/packages/site/README.md

-# TypeScript Example Snap Front-end
+# Mina Portal -  A TypeScript Example Snap Front-end

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).